appsecnz/appsecnz.github.io/conference/speakers.md

 #### Speaker Biography

 **Steve Esler** has a background in 15 years as a web developer working on greenfield projects and initiating changes in development technologies prototyping new systems that I then helped release to market.
 The last 5 years as a developer I spent working with the Royal Air Force in the UK on an aircraft maintenance and support software.
 After meeting all the goals I’d set myself for a development career I switched to Cyber Security to take on a new challenge.
 And there are possibly no wider fields and challenges than Cyber Security!
 Gained a Masters in Cyber security then went out to industry to gain some experience starting with a short stint as a pen tester then moving on to working securing on IoT, SCADA electronics systems and vulnerability management for a custom Linux distro at Honeywell.
-At Honeywell I was working with Teams across the world to secure both hardware, operating systems and applications.
+At Honeywell, I was working with teams across the world to secure both hardware, operating systems and applications.
 Through Honeywell, I picked up some great experience working within a very mature and successful software and system security program.
 Also gaining some professional certificates along the way.
 I then worked with a large financial company in the UK on creating an application security framework before moving to New Zealand with my young family at the start of 2021.

 -----------